bijancfarahani/eagle-eyes/README.md

 ## How to Play

-The game begins by dealing the player nine shuffled cards, each with a different letter of the phrase ***eagle eyes***.
+The game begins by dealing the player nine shuffle cards, each with a different letter of the phrase ***eagle eyes***.
 You need to quickly memorize the position of each card before they are all flipped face down.

  - Classic Mode, you're given a few seconds to quickly memorize the location of each card.